baole444/TheCellBeyond/README.md

 - [X] Investigating Scripting Engine support.
 - [X] Migration to the new object UUID system.
 - [X] Native Filed Dialog implementation.
+- [ ] Reimplementation of object properties panel and component addition/deletion workflow
 - [ ] Add a way to save a project.
 - [ ] Extend the Project system to cover animation and sound effects.
 - [ ] Dynamically loaded assets.